ThomasGrisez/WebTech-FinalProject/README.md

 ## Usage

-_how to start and use the application, run the tests, ..._
+How to start and use the application, run the tests, ...\_

 - Clone this repository, from your local machine:
   ```